parrth20/QrifyMe/README.md

 The Django server should now be running at http://127.0.0.1:8000/.

 Running the Express/Mongo Backend
-Ensure MongoDB is running
+Ensure MongoDB is Running
-Make sure you have a local MongoDB instance running or update your connection string to point to a remote MongoDB.
+Make sure you have a local MongoDB instance running or update your connection string in the configuration.

 Start the Express Server

 bash
 Copy
 Edit
 npm start
-The Express server should now be running at http://127.0.0.1:3000/ (or whichever port you’ve configured).
+The Express server should now be running at http://127.0.0.1:3000/ (or the configured port).

 Running the Frontend (React + Vite)
 Start the Development Server